-Originally, the project had long been in the mind of the QED Managing Director & Founding Partner Martin Sjöberg, an European expat and a fan of running.
+Originally, the project had long been in the mind of the QED Managing Director & Founding Partner Martin Sjöberg, a European expat and a fan of running.
 QED’s main activity is the organization of conferences and debates in European public affairs.
-This was therefore, an opportunity to launch a completely different kind of event to celebrate Europe and raise money for different nonprofits.
+This was, therefore, an opportunity to launch a completely different kind of event to celebrate Europe and raise money for different nonprofits.

 Run for Europe was going to be the first-ever edition.
 The first idea was to hold a physical edition in the streets of Brussels and the European district.
 However, this idea was quickly ruled out due to permit and COVID-19 concerns.

 In a desire to maintain this event, QED switched to a virtual race format and managed to keep all sponsors on board.
 The race became virtual thanks to the atlasGO app and enabled runners to race independently to respect social distancing and practice safe sporting activities.